-3. If the network is configured to perform F-TEIDu allocation in the UP function, the PGW-U allocates F-TEIDu for all received bearers.
+3. The PGW-U allocates F-TEIDu for all received bearers.
 The PGW-U sends an Sx Session Establishment Response to the PGW-C confirming the successful modification of the Sx session.
-It shall include the F-TEIDu for each and every bearer if it has allocated the same.
+It includes the F-TEIDu it has allocated for each and every bearer.

 4. The relevant steps of the procedure as specified in the figure above are executed.